Our Clergy and Staff

 Cantor Singer started his singing career as a soloist of the prestigious Israel Defense Force Choir.
 Since then he appeared on concert stages, radio, and T.V. shows in Israel, Europe, the U.S., and Canada.

-Among the highlights of his career are: singing in Gan Sacker, Jerusalem in front of fifty thousand people; a production of the Brooklyn Lyric Opera; various productions of the NY Jewish Theatre; and in The Alice Tully Hall, Lincoln Center, NY.
+Among the highlights of his career are: singing in Gan Sacker, Jerusalem, in front of fifty thousand people; in a production of the Brooklyn Lyric Opera; in various productions of the NY Jewish Theatre; and onstage at Alice Tully Hall at Lincoln Center.

 He also sang at the inauguration of Governor Christie Whitman of NJ and the Jerusalem 3000 Celebration hosted by Governor George Pataki and Mayor Rudy Giuliani.
 Cantor singer produced the albums In your Name, The Angel’s Dance, Av Harachamin, Call The Shabbat A Delight, and My Coolest Aliya.